 These interactions are the same ones ruling the activity and structure of proteins and cell membranes, and allow to self-assemble small molecules and nanometric objects into complex architectures, using the principles of Supramolecular chemistry.

-The Lab, led by Vincenzo Palermo, is part of CNR MAFO research unit.
+The Lab, led by Vincenzo Palermo, is part of CNR-Advanced Material research unit.

 We have know-how and experience in different techniques used to self-assemble materials and to study their properties at the nanoscale.
 Main expertizes are:

 - Atomic force Microscopy (AFM), to visualize material's morphology at the nanoscale.